truckersmp-cli/truckersmp-cli/README.md

 wait = 30

 # Start a program from "$XDG_DATA_HOME/truckersmp-cli/my program/" and
-# set that discord rich presence is supported for this program
+# set that Discord Rich Presence is supported for this program
 [thirdparty.ets2.program]
 executable = my program/executable.exe
 wants-rich-presence = true